-Curiosities, construction and transportation of wind turbine blades
+Curiosities, construction and design of wind turbine blades

 How do wind turbines work?